-Even though the full form might not be available, one can still take advantage of the concept of maximum-likelihood estimation and its properties.
-Typically, one considers the pairwise likelihood \citep{Padoan.2010, Davis.2013}, which is defined as

-where $\bm{z} = (z_1, \ldots, z_k)$ is a single observation and $f(\cdot, \cdot;\bm \theta)$ is the bivariate pdf, obtained from \autoref{eq:full_likelihood}.
-In order to reduce computational complexity and improve statistical efficiency of the estimator, the weights $w_{i,j}$ can be chosen accordingly, for example based on a cutoff distance \citep{Padoan.2010}.
-Since this estimator is unbiased and converges to a normal distribution, confidence intervals and standard errors can be retrieved easily.
-However, if the sample size is small, the pairwise likelihood can be highly biased.
+where $\bm{z} = (z_1, \ldots, z_k)$ is a single observation and $f(\cdot, \cdot;\bm \theta)$ is the bivariate pdf, obtained from \eqref{eq:full_likelihood}.
+The weights $w_{i,j}$ are typically chosen based on a cutoff distance \citep{Padoan.2010}.
+The estimator can be shown to be consistent and asymptotically normal under standard assumptions, but it is not asymptotically efficient, meaning that its asymptotic variance exceeds the minimal attainable variance and can therefore be relatively large.